Tyler1551/Tinder-bot-java/README.md

 From here you must select libraries on the right and click on the arrow on the top left and proceed to add the two jar files in the Selenium folder and the five jar files in the "libs" folder

-Once this has been done you may run the application once you configure the application to run from the Main class.
+Once this has been done you may run the application once you configure the application to run from the Main class and enter facebook credentials to login.
->>>>>>> d9b98a04d715851a93e5c64a9e2c4641f481caec